huwrowlands/IW-Magnific-Popup/readme.txt

 == Description ==

-This plugin includes the brilliant responsive Magnific Popup lightbox script into your WordPress website which allows single images, and core WordPress gallery support.
+This plugin includes the brilliant responsive Magnific Popup lightbox script into your WordPress website which allows single images (inline_, and core WordPress Gallery support.
+You can add an alt attribute to your image, to enable lightbox 'captions'.

 Thanks to Dmitry Semenov for the original script and hard work: http://dimsemenov.com/plugins/magnific-popup/

-Note: This only supports images and not the full capabilities of Magnific Popup, yet.
+Note: This only supports images and not the full capabilities of Magnific Popup.

 == Installation ==

 Upload the plugin into your plugins folder, activate and enjoy.

 == Changelog ==

+= 1.2.1 =
+* Added Alt attribute functionality.

 = 1.1.1 =
 * Small Fix.